-There are many examples of charlatanism in religious history and in the history of spiritual practice.
+There are many examples of charlatanism in religious history and in the wider history of spiritual practice.
 Over the years, some highly visible church movements and leaders have been exposed for deceiving followers—manufacturing moral authority, staging spiritual “results,” and in some cases enriching themselves dramatically through offerings and donations.
-Outside formal religion, there are also psychics and fortune‑tellers who make strong claims about paranormal abilities that they cannot substantiate.
-That said, it would be unfair (and inaccurate) to imply that everyone who works in these roles is a deliberate fraud.
-Some may sincerely believe what they are doing, and some—whatever their beliefs—can still offer genuinely helpful human wisdom, sometimes resembling a perceptive psychotherapist.
+Outside formal religion, there are also psychics and fortune-tellers who make strong claims about paranormal abilities that they cannot substantiate.
+Yet even here, the picture is not uniform.
+Some may sincerely believe in what they are doing, and some—whatever their beliefs—can still offer genuinely helpful human wisdom, sometimes resembling a perceptive psychotherapist.
 Once again, this is often a frame issue: if there is a setting in which a perceptive person pays close attention to a needy and trusting client, many helpful interactions can occur, including occasional insights that feel “predictive,” even when no paranormal or spiritual mechanism is involved.

 Ironically, a kind of “faith” in the mechanism can make the experience more powerful.
 If you believe in psychic powers, you will likely be more open, more trusting, more suggestible, and more motivated to find meaning in what is said.
 This can make the encounter feel transformative—while still having nothing to do with paranormal abilities.